yiisoft/yii-core/docs/guide/db-active-record.md

 After data population, the value from JSON column will be automatically decoded from JSON according to standard JSON decoding rules.

-To save attribute value to a JSON column, ActiveRecord will automatically create a [[yii\db\JsonExpression|JsonExpression]] object that will be encoded to a JSON string on [QueryBuilder](db-query-builder.md) level.
+To save attribute value to a JSON column, ActiveRecord will automatically create a [[Yiisoft\Db\JsonExpression|JsonExpression]] object that will be encoded to a JSON string on [QueryBuilder](db-query-builder.md) level.

 #### Arrays in PostgreSQL

-After data population, the value from Array column will be automatically decoded from PgSQL notation to an [[yii\db\ArrayExpression|ArrayExpression]] object.
+After data population, the value from Array column will be automatically decoded from PgSQL notation to an [[Yiisoft\Db\ArrayExpression|ArrayExpression]] object.
 It implements PHP `ArrayAccess` interface, so you can use it as an array, or call `->getValue()` to get the array itself.

-To save attribute value to an array column, ActiveRecord will automatically create an [[yii\db\ArrayExpression|ArrayExpression]] object that will be encoded by [QueryBuilder](db-query-builder.md) to an PgSQL string representation of array.
+To save attribute value to an array column, ActiveRecord will automatically create an [[Yiisoft\Db\ArrayExpression|ArrayExpression]] object that will be encoded by [QueryBuilder](db-query-builder.md) to an PgSQL string representation of array.

 You can also use conditions for JSON columns: